wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitDeployment/Backups.md

 **NOTE:**

-You can also use your cloudhost#s backup service to make backups of your machines if you want super safe backups above and beyond what is provided here.
+You can also use your cloudhost's backup service to make backups of your machines if you want super safe backups above and beyond what is provided here.

 ##### BACKUP PERIODICITY